 - Product marketing - You could gamify the onboarding process, run contests, and giveaways, or use affiliate marketing.

 That’s not to say growth hacking is the best strategy for B2B.
 It does come with risks if it’s not used correctly.

 It’s not about quick fixes and shortcuts but developing a robust strategy.
 If you focus solely on tactics, you won’t see the forest for the trees or how growth hacking fits into the larger play, sustainable growth.

-Common strategies aside, let’s look at some slightly left-field tactics to maximize ROI in 2022.
+Common strategies aside, let’s look at some slightly left-field tactics to maximize ROI.

 1. Referral Incentives

 You shouldn't give your product away for free, right?
 Wrong: You can and should.
 You want customers to use your product, love it, and share it with their friends and peers.

 As well as having a free version of your product, you can make use of referral incentives.
 Dropbox and its viral referral campaign are often cited as the most successful referral campaign ever.
 Here’s why.